nicodefaa/SovellustenHakkerointi/h2_break_and_unbreak.md

 In the file, I changed two lines:

-*sql = "SELECT password FROM pins WHERE pin='"+pin+"';"* into: *sql = "SELECT password FROM pins WHERE pin=:pin;"* and
+*sql = "SELECT password FROM pins WHERE pin='"+pin+"';"* into: *sql = "SELECT password FROM pins WHERE pin=:pin;"*

+and

 *res=db.session.execute(text(sql))* into: *res = db.session.execute(text(sql), {"pin": pin})*

 Now, when I tried to do the same trick as before:

 <img width="454" height="763" alt="kuva" src="https://github.com/user-attachments/assets/57a3f0b4-425a-497d-950d-a72a41a9f95a" />

-Pressing the Reveal my password -button returned *(not found)*, and the *input type* on the inspector returned back to *number*.
+Pressing the Reveal my password -button returned *(not found)*, and the *input type* on the inspector corrected itself back to *number*.

 <img width="517" height="775" alt="kuva" src="https://github.com/user-attachments/assets/2ebef690-7725-4afc-9378-8dc52dad7d11" />

 I could not figure out the solution on my own even with the assistance of the course material, so I asked ChatGPT to help me with this.
 The above changes in the code were suggested by ChatGPT.

+I also asked an explanation of the fix from ChatGPT, which I understood as: *:pin* is a placeholder variable that gets inserted as the value of the PIN, so if a user inserts *' OR TRUE LIMIT 2,1; --*, the database treats the entire thing as a PIN value rather than SQL commands.
+So since there is no pin with the value of *' OR TRUE LIMIT 2,1; --*, it returns *(not found)*.

-Source: Karvinen 2024.
+Sources: Karvinen 2024.

 xx c)